 Globetrottergirls wrote a great post on the realities of visiting the volcano.

 There are several ways to do this tour- on its own, combined with a trip to an indigenous community, or even a pink sea.
+This is one of the most requested day trips from Cartagena.

 Check Options: Mud Volcano Tours